-So much has happened this past week, I felt a post with related links might be in order.
-Accordingly, here is a number of news snippets in “New England Casino News You Might Have Missed.”
+So much has happened this past week.
+I felt a post with related links might be in order.
+Accordingly, here are some news snippets in “New England Casino News You Might Have Missed.”

 Plainridge Racing at the Mercy of Mass Legislators

 Live racing has come under attack in New England in recent years.
 Unfortunately, Suffolk Downs, the last thoroughbred racing in Massachusetts and New England, closed in July.
-Maine still has racing at Scarborough and Bangor (connected to Hollywood casino block away) with parimutuel betting.
-The summer fair season in Maine has horse racing which helps the Maine horse breeding market.
+Maine still has races at Scarborough and Bangor (connected to Hollywood casino block away) with parimutuel betting.
+The summer fair season in Maine has horse racing, which helps the Maine horse breeding market.

 A bipartisan group of Connecticut lawmakers announced a wide-ranging bill they hope could lead to legalized sports betting.
-Furthermore, it also hints at the addition of a Bridgeport casino and the completion of the combined tribal venture in East Windsor.
+Furthermore, it also hints at the addition of a Bridgeport casino and completing the combined tribal venture in East Windsor.
 The tribes must spend a minimum of $100 million on an entertainment and gambling facility in Bridgeport.
 Consequently, the tribes will receive authorization to conduct sports wagering at Foxwoods Resort Casino and Mohegan Sun.
-In addition, sports wagering through mobile applications, online and other locations in the state would be approved.
+Also, sports wagering through mobile applications, online and other locations in the state would be approved.
 The original tribal compact will stay intact, with 25% slot revenue going to the state from the two current tribal casinos.
-In addition, the tribes would contribute 10% of their table games revenues generated.
-Only at both the proposed Bridgeport casino and East Windsor casino would add this to the state’s tourism marketing fund.
+Besides, the tribes would contribute 10% of their table games revenues generated.
+Only at both the proposed Bridgeport casino and East Windsor casino would add this to its tourism marketing fund.

 Rhode Island Sports Betting is up